Paradise Township, Russell County, Kansas: Education

 The majority of the township lies within Unified School District (USD) 399, based in Natoma.
 Parts of southern Paradise Township lie in USD 407, based in Russell.

 Transportation

-U.S. Route 281 runs north-south through the eastern part of Paradise Township to its junction with Kansas Highway 18 (K-18), an east-west route, one mile south of the Osborne County line.
-East of that junction, the two highways run concurrently east-west.
+U.S. Route 281 runs north–south through the eastern part of Paradise Township to its junction with Kansas Highway 18 (K-18), an east–west route, one mile south of the Osborne County line.
+East of that junction, the two highways run concurrently east–west.
 K-18 enters the township from the north, running southeast, and turns east at the city of Paradise.
 A network of mostly unpaved county roads is laid out in a grid pattern across the township.
-Segments of two of these roads are paved: Gorham-Fairport Road, which runs north-south through the southwestern part of the township and both turns west and becomes unpaved roughly a mile east of Fairport, and Paradise Road, which zigzags south and west from the city of Paradise.
+Segments of two of these roads are paved: Gorham-Fairport Road, which runs north–south through the southwestern part of the township and both turns west and becomes unpaved roughly one mile east of Fairport, and Paradise Road, which zigzags south and west from the city of Paradise.